 Task: Create the Workforce 1.
 Duplicate a Worker in the Class Library and rename it Engineer.
 2. Set the walking speed of the Engineer to 1.38 m/s (double-click, tab Attributes).
 3. Derive two Workers from the Engineer in the Class Library and rename them to Senior and Junior respectively.
-4. Create lcons for the Senior Engineer and the Junior Engineer that allows you to visually distinguish them.
+4. Create Icons for the Senior Engineer and the Junior Engineer that allows you to visually distinguish them.
 You might need to turn off inheritance of the image.
 Take care of the fact that the worker icon has multiple versions depending on the state of the worker (Operational, Failed, Pause, and Working).
-5. We need to state what service the worker can supply, which needs to be stated in the tab Attributes of the Worker .
+5. We need to state what service the worker can supply, which needs to be stated in the tab Attributes of the Worker.
 6. Double-click on the Senior Worker and click on the button Service in the tab Attributes.
-7. State that the Senior Worker provides the Service Expert and Basic. 🕮 .Resources.Senior.exp.services ? × Services Expert Basic OK Cancel Apply 8.
+7. State that the Senior Worker provides the Service Expert and Basic.
+Services Expert Basic OK Cancel Apply 8.
 Repeat the steps for the Junior Worker, but state that he only provides the Service Basic.

-9. Double-click on the WorkerPool and configure the CreationTable to generate two Senior Workers and two Junior Workers.
+Double-click on the WorkerPool and configure the CreationTable to generate two Senior Workers and two Junior Workers.
 10. Set the Efficiency of the Senior Worker to 100% and the Efficiency of the Junior Worker to 80%.

+uu taa ol-:0 2

 Worker Amount Shift Speed Efficiency Additional Services 1

 1 .Resources.Senior 2 100 Ξ

 2 .Resources.Junior 2 80

-۰ 📃 III 4
+•

+• Þ

-OK C ncel Apply
+ОК ncel Apply

-- 11. In order to allow a Worker to work and move to the Workplace, we need to state which services are supported by the Workplace. - 12.
+- services are supported by the Workplace. - 12.
 Double-click on the WPElectricalBattery object, click the button Supported Services, and add the supported service Expert.
 Do the same for WPCarburetor and WPTurbo. - 13.
 Give the other stations the supported service Basic. - 14.
 Test your model and check whether it runs without bugs.

 You might have noticed that something odd will occur in the current setting of your model if you followed the tutorial correctly.
-At a certain point in time, around day 20 (\approx 10,000/(24x60)), you will run out of Tables on which you store your Engines.
+At a certain point in time, around day 20 ( $\approx$ 10,000/(24x60)), you will run out of Tables on which you store your Engines.
 We will need to write a Method that will make sure that the Tables are returned to the Store where they can be reused.